powershelllive/TwitchStreamNotifcations/README.md

 This function is an Event handler for Twitter.
 Currently, the only action it takes is to create new tweets when a Twitch Stream has gone live.

+#### DiscordEventHandler

+* Trigger: `DiscordNotifications` queue

+This function is an Event handler for Discord.
+Currently, the only action it takes is to create new Discord Messages when a Twitch Stream has gone live.

 ### Subscription Management Functions